-Why Taking Pictures For Photo Contests (Part II)
+Why and How Taking Pictures For Photo Contests (Part II)

 Some ideas for taking a good photo for a contest